 The answer is yes.
-Although not as harmful as its predecessor, e-cigarettes are not risk-free.
+Although thought to be not as harmful as its predecessor, e-cigarettes are not risk-free.

 Just like smoking cigarettes, vaping can cause gum problems due to the ingestion of nicotine.

-Nicotine is a vasoconstrictor compound, meaning it has the potential to prompt the muscular wall of the blood vessels to contract.
-These contraction can lead to reduced blood flow which will eventual lead to a higher risk of gum disease development as a result of the prolonged decline of oxygen and nutrient supply.
+Nicotine is a vasoconstrictor compound.
+This means that it has the potential to prompt the muscular wall of the blood vessels to contract.
+These contractions can lead to reduced blood flow.
+As a result, this can eventually lead to a higher risk of gum disease as due to the prolonged decline of oxygen and nutrient supply.

 - Persistent bad breath